FTX founder Sam Bankman-Fried to appear in court Tuesday - KTVZ

 Sam Bankman-Fried, the disgraced founder of bankrupt crypto exchange FTX, is set to appear in person in a Manhattan federal court on Tuesday to face charges that include cheating investors out of billions of dollars.

-Bankman-Fried, known as SBF, is charged with eight criminal counts ranging from wire fraud and conspiracy to commit money laundering, to conspiracy by misusing customer funds.
-He is expected to plead not guilty and could face up to 115 years in prison if convicted on all charges.
+Bankman-Fried, known as SBF, is charged with eight criminal counts ranging from wire fraud and conspiracy to commit money laundering to conspiracy by misusing customer funds.
+He is expected to plead not guilty.
+He could face up to 115 years in prison if convicted on all charges.

 Prosecutors allege that Bankman-Fried orchestrated “one of the biggest financial frauds in American history,” stealing billions of dollars from FTX customers to cover losses at its sister hedge fund, Alameda Research.